 Customer-Generator System Plans and Specifications:

 After receiving approval of your Application, it will be necessary to construct the Customer-Generator System in compliance with the plans and specifications described in the Application, complete sections E and F of this Application, and forward this Application to [Utility Name] for review and completion of section G at the address above.
-Prior to the interconnection of the qualified generation unit to [Utility Name] system, the customer-generator will furnish [Utility name] a certification from a qualified professional electrician or engineer that the installation meets the plans and specification described in the application.
+Prior to the interconnection of the qualified generation unit to [Utility Name] system, the customer-generator will furnish [Utility name] a certification from a qualified professional electrician or engineer that the installation meets the plans and specification described in the application and, if a local Authority Having Jurisdiction (AHJ) is applicable, the permit number and approval certification.
 If the application for interconnection is approved by [Utility Name] and the customer-generator does not complete the interconnection within one (1) year after receipt of notice of the approval, the approval shall expire and the customer-generator shall be responsible for filing a new application.

 [Utility Name] will complete the utility portion of section G and, upon receipt of a completed Application/Agreement form and payment of any applicable fees, schedule a date for interconnection of the Customer-Generator System to [Utility Name]’s electrical system within fifteen (15) days of receipt by [Utility Name] if electric service already exists to the premises, unless the Customer-Generator and [Utility Name] agree to a later date.
 Similarly, upon receipt of a completed Application/Agreement form and payment of any applicable fees, if electric service does not exist to the premises, [Utility Name] will schedule a date for interconnection of the Customer-Generator System to [Utility Name]’s electrical system no later than fifteen (15) days after service is established to the premises, unless the Customer-Generator and [Utility Name] agree to a later date.